 Students may also take elective courses in Self Psychology or Psychoanalytic Theory and conduct their doctoral research with faculty whose primary orientation is psychodynamic psychotherapy.

 Research Seminars

-Students may elect to take research seminars conducted by full-time faculty that facilitate completion of Research Project I and II.
+Students take research seminars conducted by full-time faculty that facilitate completion of Research Project I and II.